mattermost/mattermost-developer-documentation/site/content/extend/plugins/community-plugin-marketplace.md

 5. For every release a changelog has to be publish.
 The link to it is noted via `release_notes_url` in the manifest.
 6. The plugin has to be out of Beta and be released with at least v1.0.0.
 7. All configuration has to be possible using the UI of Mattermost.
 8. The plugin id defined in the manifest must not collide with the id of an existing plugin in the marketplace.
+It should follow [the naming convention](https://developers.mattermost.com/extend/plugins/manifest-reference/#id).

 **Technical Requirements (Checked by a developers of the Toolkit or the Integrations team)**